 While there is no way to eliminate all the damage of a direct hit from a violent tornado, businesses in tornado-prone areas can implement a variety of affordable measures which, for the majority of tornadoes, will effectively minimize damages to facilities, injuries to employees and the losses associated with business disruptions.

 While the measures below focus specifically on tornado risks, many also will help protect businesses from other types of high wind and thunderstorm-related weather risks outside of tornado-prone regions.

 Is the area where you live and work prone to tornadoes?
-Look at the map at the end of this article to identify areas with the highest risk of tornadoes.
+Look at the Federal Emergency Management Association (FEMA) map here to identify areas with the highest risk of tornadoes.
 Knowing what tornado risks are present is essential for choosing the appropriate mix of measures to protect your business.
-Businesses located in areas with a heightened tornado risk should take the following steps to minimize their risk of tornado damage:
+Businesses located in areas with a heightened tornado risk should take the steps below to minimize their risk of tornado damage.